madhu1992blue/notes/zettel/20230819172000/README.md

 * a directory name present inside the Current working Directory
 * `.` : a dot indicating relative to itself
 * `..`: double dot indicating parent of the current working directory

-(Yeah... to reference a file that is present directly in cwd, we need to do something like `./<filename>` since relative paths can't start with filename)
+(Yeah... to relatively reference a file that is present directly in cwd, we need to do something like `./<filename>` since relative paths can't start with filename)

 Tags: